HL7/davinci-deqm/source/pages/vte1.md

 VTE-1 has been met when a patient:

 1. has an inpatient encounter such as for a joint replacement procedure
-2. is not pregnant or currently diagnosed with a Venous Thromboembolism
+2. is not pregnant or currently diagnosed with a venous thromboembolism
-3. and has been assessed to have a low risk for VTE typically through laboratory testing, on the calendar day of admission or the day after.
+3. and has been assessed to have a low risk for venous thromboembolism prophylaxis typically through laboratory testing, on the calendar day of admission or the day after.

 The result codes that qualify as “low risk for VTE” are listed in the value sets of codes in the measure documentation.
 The following resource graph diagram shows what would be included with a DEQM Individual MeasureReport when the patient has had this Observation made to meet the measure.